fcichos/Deep-Learning/source/course-info/website.rst

 - convolutional neural network for character recognition
 - convolutional auto-encoder for noise removal in time series

 You do not need to install any software.
 The notebooks are executed with the help of the myBinder service.
+Please be a bit patient with this free service.
+It takes a while to start up.
+So you may want to press the button and get some coffee ☕️!

 1. **myBinder** service to host Jupyter Notebooks (https://mybinder.org).
 The Binder project offers an easy place to share computing environments to everyone